 The Giving Project Grant

 Giving Project grants are offered once each year.
-They provide general operating support to organizations led by and for BIPOC that lead grassroots organizing work across Minnesota.
+They provide general operating support to organizations that lead grassroots organizing work across Minnesota.

 Eligible organizations needed to tell us about their organized constituency base, specific goals and strategies.
 We ask applicants to tell us how they build power in their communities to push for systems change.